Bold as Brass (album)

 Bold as Brass is a studio album by Cliff Richard, of songs from the Great American Songbook.
-It reached No. 3 on the UK Albums Charts.
+It reached No. 3 on the UK Albums Chart.

 The album features classic songs written by the like of George Gershwin, Richard Rodgers, Lorenz Hart and Cole Porter.

 Following his sold-out concerts around the world in 2009/10, he performed a series of six sold-out shows at London's Royal Albert Hall.
 Both the concerts and album received positive critical reviews and commercial success.
 A DVD was released of Bold as Brass, as well as a specially pressed limited edition bonus package.